-This page provides adoption information to those who live in or near to Durham, North Carolina or in the Durham County region.
-If you are considering adoption for your baby, we have gathered information about Pregnancy Resource Centers/Crisis Pregnancy Centers to assist you to confirm your pregnancy, clinics where you may get prenatal care, and a list of hospitals with birthing centers.
+This page provides adoption information to those who live in Durham, North Carolina or the surrounding region.
+If you are considering giving your baby up for adoption, we have gathered information about Pregnancy Resource Centers/Crisis Pregnancy Centers to assist you to confirm your pregnancy, clinics where you may get prenatal care, and a list of hospitals with birthing centers.

-For those in the Durham County region of North Carolina who wish to adopt a baby, further below on this page you will find home study agency resources and helpful information to assist you with the adoption process.
+For those in Durham who wish to adopt a baby, further below on this page you will find home study agency resources and helpful information to assist you with the adoption process.

-Additional resources for expectant mothers and prospective adoptive parents throughout the state of North Carolina may be found on our North Carolina adoption information page.
+Additional resources for expectant mothers and prospective adoptive parents in other areas throughout the state of North Carolina may be found on our North Carolina North Carolina adoption information page.

 Pregnancy Resource Centers in Durham, North Carolina

 Pregnancy Resource Centers, sometimes also called “Crisis Pregnancy Centers” are usually not-for-profit clinics where expectant parents may seek assistance to confirm a pregnancy and review and discuss available options.
-Most Pregnancy Resource Centers are not staffed by medical personnel, and do not distribute contraceptives.
-Many are affiliated with pro-life organizations, so encourage parenting or adoption, however not all have religious affiliation.
-The Pregnancy Resource Centers serving those in Durham, North Carolina and the Durham County region are:
+Many Pregnancy Resource Centers are not staffed by medical personnel, and do not distribute contraceptives.
+Most are affiliated with pro-life organizations, so encourage parenting or adoption, however not all have religious affiliation.
+The Pregnancy Resource Centers assisting those in the Durham, North Carolina area are:

-Clinics are staffed by medical personnel and can address most aspects of prenatal care and family planning.
+Pregnancy Clinics are staffed by medical personnel and can address most aspects of prenatal care and family planning.
 They are able to perform STD and cancer screenings (pap smears, and sometimes mammograms), and can prescribe and distribute contraceptives.
-Clinics located in Durham, North Carolina that provide prenatal care for those in Durham County are:
+The providers of affordable prenatal care in Durham, North Carolina are:

-In addition, information about prenatal care through Medicaid that is available in North Carolina to women with limited financial resources may be found at North Carolina Medicaid.
+Information about health coverage for pregnancy care that is available for women in North Carolina with limited financial resources is provided at North Carolina Medicaid.

-Prospective adoptive parents and expectant mothers may wish to communicate with medical professionals about hospital plans during the time of baby’s birth, or have other inquiries.
-The hospitals serving the Durham, North Carolina region that offer a Birthing Center are:
+Prospective adoptive parents and expectant mothers may wish to communicate with medical professionals about hospital plans or have other inquiries.
+The hospitals in Durham and the surrounding region that offer birthing centers are:

 Completing the Home Study in Durham, North Carolina

-The home study is one of the most important parts of every adoption process.
 The purpose of a home study is to assess the suitability and capability of prospective Adoptive Parents to receive a child into their home.
 There are certain Adoption Home Study Requirements for each state.
-The process generally includes collection of information with questions about family history, health & financial information, and personal background.
+The process generally includes collection of information with questions about family history, health and financial information, and personal background.
 Check out the List of Expected Adoption Home Study Questions on our page.
-Here are some legally qualified home study providers licensed to conduct home studies for those who live in Durham, North Carolina or the Durham County region:
+Here are some home study providers licensed to conduct home studies for those who live in the Durham, North Carolina area:

 Nathanson Adoption Services